dekadentno/css-cheat-sheet/README.md

 # css-cheat-sheet
-My cheat sheet for CSS
+So it begins.
+My cheat sheet for CSS.

 ### Terminology
 * descendants - children + grandchildren + ... of